 - A specific description of the activities that will be undertaken during the MRDA;

-- A list of resources readily available to the applcant to ensure attainment of the MRDA objectives, especially members of the mentoring team, collaborators, analytical tools, and grant readers/reviewers.
+- A list of resources readily available to the applicant to ensure attainment of the MRDA objectives, especially members of the mentoring team, collaborators, analytical tools, and grant readers/reviewers.

 - The amount and duration of effort requested with justification for the time needed;

 - A detailed timeline beginning with initiation of the MRDA work and ending with submission of the targeted grant listing the planned MRDA activities.
+Submissions for this call should have start dates on or after July 1, 2020.
 Please provide details (for example, specify the frequency of meetings with your mentor, identify the block of time set aside for the first draft of the grant, time for review of that draft, a second block of time for grant revision, etc.)

 Other Submission Requirements

-- A letter of support from the sponsoring mentor detailing their mentoring experience, the candidate’s potential, the existing mentoring relationship (if any), and specifics as to how and when the mentor will interact with the candidate during the MRDA funding period.
+- A letter of support from the sponsoring mentor detailing the candidate’s potential, the existing mentoring relationship (if any), and specifics as to how and when the mentor will interact with the candidate during the MRDA funding period.